Police tap layman-friendly analytics to track gang activity

 The software then allows the analyst to use link discovery analysis to discover contextual relationships in thousands of documents.
 In the example given, the suspect, who carries a Desert Eagle chrome-plated silver hand gun, was discovered not in the weapons or property fields of the document, but in the police officer’s written narrative.

-Alexandria’s Crime Analysis Unit is using the software to create concepts, which can contain different search keywords, phrases and exclusion words to determine if any fall within their data sets, Smith said.
-“You can take structured reports and fields and turn them into unstructured [data], so you can search phrases against narratives or other fields in that report,” he explained.
+The city's crime analysis unit is using the software to create concepts, which can contain different search keywords, phrases and exclusion words to determine if any fall within their data sets.
+“You can take structured reports and fields and turn them into unstructured [data], so you can search phrases against narratives or other fields in that report,” an officer from the unit explained.
 “We use it a lot for tracking gang activities, drugs cases and drug trends.”

-For example, a specific gang such as Mara Salvatrucha might be mentioned in various reports as MS-13, MS13 or Mara Salvatrucha.
-Police analysts can lump all the information together, extract pertinent case information and use other software programs to manipulate data, Smith said.
+For example, a specific gang such as the transnational Mara Salvatrucha gang might be mentioned in various reports as MS-13, MS13 or Mara Salvatrucha.
+Police analysts can lump all the information together, extract pertinent case information and use other software programs to manipulate data, an officer explained.

 A list of cases can also be mapped into ArchMap, a component of ESRI's ArcGIS suite of geospatial processing programs used to view, edit, create and analyze geospatial data.
 Or the information can be imported into a visual intelligence tool such as IBM’s i2 Analyst’s Notebook.

-Using all of these tools, police can create link charts, point maps and hotspot maps to show historical areas that have gang activity or specific types of drug activity, which is helpful to patrol officers or gang and narcotics detectives, Smith said.
+Using all of these tools, police can create link charts, point maps and hotspot maps to show historical areas that have gang activity or specific types of drug activity, which is helpful to patrol officers or gang and narcotics detectives, according to the officer.